evanpersinger/Data_Agent/README.md

 # Data Agent

 An AI agent specialized in handling, processing, and analyzing large amounts of data.
-It can read datasets, clean messy data, execute database queries, interpret data insights, and organize your files.
+Built with OpenAI's agentic framework, it can read datasets, clean messy data, execute database queries, interpret data insights, and organize your files.

 ## Features